Youngestdev/abdul.codes/content/posts/looping_arrays.md

 ---

 Arrays are mutable data structures where you can store variables.
 These variables aren't limited to the array itself.
-Most of it's operations are linear time except for look up, which is constant time.
+Most of its operations are linear time except for look up, which is constant time.

 A few days ago, a friend who's learning Python asked for a review and some explanations on printing the values from a 2D array.
 So I thought, why not even jot it here..